‘Expendables 4’ Finally Confirmed, And Sylvester Stallone Promises It Will Be ‘Something Different’

 Who would you like to see in Expendables 4 if you had your choice?
 Leave your dream cast in the comments below.

-[Featured image by Eric Charbonneau/Invision for Lionsgate/AP Images]
+[Featured Image by Eric Charbonneau/Invision for Lionsgate/AP Images]